Open Sailing

 20′ fractional sloop keelboat great for a heavy wind cruise!
 Also used for private lessons.

 Friday night youth race clinics are open to all youth interested free of charge!
 Race Clinic’s will be from 5:30pm-6:30pm topics will be intro to racing sailboats: right of way rules, start sequence/starting a race, basic tactics, rounding racing marks, different racing courses, and more!
 Youth that have experience sailing lasers are welcome to sign up for the race series that follows the clinic for Fleet A (Advanced) or Fleet B (Beginner).
-Youth sailors will need a DSSA youth, family, or day membership ($10) to participate on the water.
+Youth sailors will need a DSSA youth, family, or day membership ($20) to participate on the water.
 Racing will be from 7pm-9pm.
-Youth that are interested that don’t have laser experience can take lessons or sign up for DSSA youth camps before the series!
+Youth that are interested that don’t have laser experience can take lessons, sign up for DSSA youth camps before the series, or potentially join another experienced racer on a laser!
 This clinic and race series will be hosted by the DSSA along with DYC members.
-Please contact the DSSA Waterfront Director to sign up for the race series for Fleet A or B.
+Please contact the DSSA Waterfront Director to sign up for the race series for Fleet A or B. Last minute drop ins are welcome but signing up will confirm a race spot to start the series.

 Youth Race Clinic and Laser Series Schedule 2026

-We partner with Northland Adaptive Recreation to provide sailing experiences and lessons for sailors with physical disabilities.
+We partner with Northland Adaptive Recreation to provide sailing experiences and lessons for people with disabilities.
 We have proper equipment to handle most needs.
 For more details on Northland Adaptive Recreation contact 218-337-4120 or email infoNAR@mdfoundation.org

 Duluth Blind Sailing is a new program that started in 2025.
 We partner with Lighthouse Center for Vital Living and Twin Cities Blind Sailing Club.
 Duluth Blind Sailing sails every other Thursday evening during our sailing season.
 For more information please reach out to the DSSA email.